2022 IIHF World U18 Championship Division I

-The 2022 IIHF U18 World Championship Division I were a pair of international under-18 ice hockey tournaments organised by the International Ice Hockey Federation.
-The Division I A and Division I B tournaments represented the second and the third tier of the IIHF World U18 Championship.
+The 2022 IIHF U18 World Championship Division I was two international under-18 ice hockey tournaments organised by the International Ice Hockey Federation.
+The Division I A and Division I B tournaments represent the second and the third tier of the IIHF World U18 Championship.

 Division I A

 The Division I A tournament was played in Piešťany, Slovakia, from 11 to 17 April 2022.